f-dx/Awesome-Targeted-Individuals/README.md

 - [Symptoms](https://stop007.org/home/how-is-it-all-possible/for-new-victims/) - How does it feel to be a victim?
 - Why am I targeted?
-- What will happen next?
+- What will happen with me next?
+Am I doomed?

 ## General information and FAQ

+- Who is behind Targeted Individuals program?
--
+- Why it still exists?
+- How to stop Targeted Individuals program?

 ## How does it work / The surface of attach